luciawang1/CSC335Spring2019-csc335-p4-luciawang1/README.md

 public class ArraySet<E> extends AbstractSet<E>
 ```

-You are required to provide the implementations of several methods to make your map work.
+You are required to provide the implementations of several methods to make your set work.

 ```Java
 @Override